smiledra/iMessage-Export/README.md

 iMessage Archive
 ================

-This is forked from (iMessage-Export)[aaronpk/iMessage-Export].
-With (a minor change)[https://github.com/aaronpk/iMessage-Export/issues/7] in `archive.php` allows it to work in my system, MacOS Catalina (10.15.6).
+This is forked from [iMessage-Export](https://github.com/aaronpk/iMessage-Export).
+With [a minor change](https://github.com/aaronpk/iMessage-Export/issues/7) in `archive.php` allows it to work in my system, MacOS Catalina (10.15.6).

 If I ever switch to a PC, I might need another workaround to directly perform export from my phone backup.
 Uh.